 “The worldwide OER movement is rooted in the human right to access high-quality education.
 This shift in education practice is not just about cost savings and easy access to openly licensed content; it’s about participation and co-creation.
 Open Educational Resources (OERs) offer opportunities for systemic change in teaching and learning content through engaging educators in new participatory processes and effective technologies for engaging with learning.”

-A libguide from the Lansing Community College Library and OER specialist Regina Gong.
+A libguide from the Lansing Community College Library.
 An overview of all things OER related.

 Research guidance and citation help in a number of different academic writing styles.